akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--That installs a couple of executables that Gitosis will use.
 Next, Gitosis wants to put its repositories under `/home/git`, which is fine.
 But you have already set up your repositories in `/opt/git`, so instead of reconfiguring everything, you create a symlink:-->

 Einige ausführbare Dateien, welche von Gitosis benötigt werden, werden mit dem Skript installiert.
-Außerdem will Gitosis seine Repositorys im Verzeichnis `/home/git` ablegen.
+Außerdem will Gitosis seine Repositories im Verzeichnis `/home/git` ablegen.
 Das ist auch ok so.
 Allerdings liegen unsere Repositorys bereits im Verzeichnis `/opt/git`, aber anstatt alles umzukonfigurieren, erstellst Du einfach eine symbolische Verknüpfung (symlink):

 	$ ln -s /opt/git /home/git/repositories